Blues Magoos: 1972–present

 After a stint with the rock musical Hair and recording with Mercury label mate Exuma (Tony McKay), Peppy Castro formed Barnaby Bye with fellow cast members Bobby and Billy Alessi.
 The group released two albums on Atlantic Records, Room to Grow (1972) and Touch (1973).
-In 1981, Castro resurfaced again with the group Balance whose song "Breaking Away" reached No. 22 on the Billboard Hot 100 chart.
+In 1981, Castro resurfaced again with the group Balance whose song "Breaking Away" reached No. 22 on the Billboard Hot 100 chart and No. 35 in Canada.

-In July 2008, the Blues Magoos with original members Ralph Scala, Castro and Geoff Daking reunited for the first time in years for two concerts, including one with The Zombies at the Fillmore New York at Irving Plaza in New York City.
-In December 2009 they traveled to Spain for the Purple Weekend festival.
+In July 2008, the Blues Magoos, with original members Ralph Scala, Castro and Geoff Daking reunited for the first time in years for two concerts, including one with The Zombies at the Fillmore New York at Irving Plaza in New York City.
+In December 2009, they traveled to Spain for the Purple Weekend festival.

-In 2014, The Blues Magoos released their first new album in 43 years, titled Psychedelic Resurrection.
+In 2014, The Blues Magoos released their first new album in 43 years, Psychedelic Resurrection.
 The Blues Magoos toured in 2015.
+In 2022, The Blues Magoos officially released their last recording, "Nowhere is Somewhere".
+The song and accompanying video were featured at the 2021 Woodstock Film Festival.

+On February 16, 2024, Ron Gilbert died in Los Angeles, California, as confirmed by the Blues Magoos official Facebook page.
+As of 2024, he is the only deceased original member of the band.